-Each year, more than 600,000 surgical procedures are performed in the United States to treat a number of colon diseases.
-Although surgery is not always a cure, it is often the best way to stop the spread of disease and alleviate pain and discomfort.
+Each year, more than 600,000 surgical procedures are performed in India to treat a number of colon diseases.
+Although colon surgery in Delhi is not always a cure, it is often the best way to stop the spread of disease and alleviate pain and discomfort.

 WHAT IS THE COLON?

 The colon is the large intestine; it is the lower part of your digestive tract.
 The intestine is a long, tubular organ consisting of the small intestine, the colon (large intestine) and the rectum, which is the last part of the colon.
 After food is swallowed, it begins to be digested in the stomach and then empties into the small intestine, where the nutritional part of the food is absorbed.
 The remaining waste moves through the colon to the rectum and is expelled from the body.
 The colon and rectum absorb water and hold the waste until you are ready to expel it.